-Does this financial product have a sustainable investment objective? • • □ Yes No investn nake a minimum of sustainable nents with an environmental ve: % charac its obje have a notes Environmental/Social (E/S) eteristics and while it does not have as ective a sustainable investment, it will minimum proportion of 5% of able investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy $\boxtimes$ with a social objective It will make a minimum of sustainable investments with a social objective:% - notes E/S characteristics, but will not any sustainable investments
+Does th Does this financial product have a sustainable investment objective? •• 🗆 Yes No investr nake a minimum of sustainable nents with an environmental ve: % charac its obje have a notes Environmental/Social (E/S) eteristics and while it does not have as excive a sustainable investment, it will minimum proportion of 5% of able investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy \boxtimes with a social objective make a minimum of sustainable nents with a social objective:% notes E/S characteristics, but will not any sustainable investments system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of